luisrrv/React-Travel-Journal/README.md

 <br>

 ### ⚙️ Settings
-In the project directory, you can run:
+In the project directory, run the following:

 ### `npm start`